fat-buddha-designs/eleventy-social-images/README.md

 Dynamically generate social media images for your Eleventy (11ty) pages.
 Unlike other similar plugins, this one uses SVG & does not depend on Puppeteer!

+This version will only run with Eleventy 3.0.0 +

 ---

 - [Eleventy Plugin: Generate Social Images (using SVG)](#eleventy-plugin-generate-social-images-using-svg)